IUREDCap/redcap-etl-module/README.md

     Programming Interface) to extract data from REDCap, so you need to have a REDCap API token for the project with export permission.
 You can either use your own API token, or select the API token of another of the project's users who has "Full Data Set" export rights and is not in a data access group.
     To be able to request an API token with export permission, you need to have the REDCap user right "API Export".
-* **MySQL Database Account.** An account for a MySQL database where the data can be loaded.
+* **Database Account.** An account for a database where the data can be loaded.
+    The REDCap-ETL external module currently supports MySQL and SQL Server.
     The account has to have at least the following permissions:
     * SELECT
     * INSERT
     * CREATE